nomemory/andreinc-site/_posts/2022-05-01-4-integers-are-enough-to-write-a-snake-game.md

     else if (s_hdir==SD) { check_d(); s_hpos_set(s_hpos-8); }
     // Sets the bit based on the current s_hdir and s_hpos s_set_1(s_hpos);
-    // If an apple is ate
+    // If an apple is eaten
     if (s_apos==s_hpos) {
-        // We generate another apple
+        // We generate another apple so we don't starve rnd_apple();
-        rnd_apple();
         // Append to the tail
         s_shape_add(s_tdir);